chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 ---
 <br><br>
 I want economics to pick up the basic ethos of hard science, the full attribution habit, but not that craving for an unattainable precision that comes from physics envy.
-The sort of precise, reliable formula that includes Boltzmann's constant is not going co happen, by and large, in economics.
+The sort of precise, reliable formula that includes Boltzmann's constant is not going to happen, by and large, in economics.
 Economics involves too complex a system.
 And the craving for that physic-style precision does little but get you in terrible trouble,

 ---
 <br><br>